Tag Heuer Cal 16

 When did TAG switch from ETA 7750 to Sellita SW500?

 Early models using the Cal.
-16 will be powered by the ETA 7750.
+16 will be powered by the ETA 7750 (such as the example pictured above).
 Later, when ETA movements became unavailable to watch brands outside of the Swatch Group, companies like TAG Heuer started using the next best Swiss made alternative: the Sellita SW500 (ETA 7750 clone movement).

 TAG documentation started showing the Calibre 16 being based on ETA 7750 or SW500 a least as far back as 2014.